LambdaTest/documentation/docs/contacts-on-real-devices.md

 - Access contacts from the Contacts app.
 - Add/Save your custom contacts to the Contacts app.
 - Edit/delete a contact.
-- Send SMS/email by selecting the recipient from the phone contacts list.